WiceCwispies/HeiTerryAsteroids/README.md

 The Python Arcade Library is the primary dependency for this repo and is used for creating the environment for the game.

+To run the ga you simply run the AsteriodFGA.py file To run the example solution run the sample_training_script.py We are expecting much more progress in the future in optimizing and training our fuzzy system